yadavlav7978/yadavlav7978/README.md

 🎓 I am Lav Yadav, a **Full Stack Web Developer** (specializing in **MERN Stacks**), Currently pursuing a Bachelor's degree in **Computer Science and Engineering**, and graduate in mid-2024.

  👨‍💻 As a full-stack developer, I have proficiency in building MERN stack applications, handling both front-end and back-end tasks.
-I have a strong understanding of data structures and algorithms, having solved over 750 problems on LeetCode and ranking in the top 5% of coders with a rating of 1893.
+I have a strong understanding of data structures and algorithms, having solved over 750 problems on LeetCode and ranking in the top 5% of coders with a rating of 1893 and a 3-star coder at CodeChef.

 📝 I enjoy coding, building websites, and solving real-world problems.
 I am enthusiastic about learning new technologies and skills.